At around the age of 9 Yomi found himself as the unintentional storyteller. Writing stories without actually knowing the potential of the pen.

 Short Bio

 Yomi Ṣode is an award-winning Nigerian British writer.
-He is a recipient of the 2019 Jerwood Compton Poetry Fellowship and was shortlisted for The Brunel International African Poetry Prize 2021.
+He is a recipient of the 2019 Jerwood Compton Poetry Fellowship, shortlisted for The Brunel International African Poetry Prize 2021, and Arts Foundation Awards 2024.

 His acclaimed one-man show COAT toured nationally to sold-out audiences, including at the Brighton Festival, Roundhouse Camden and the Battersea Arts Centre.
 In 2020 his libretto Remnants, written in collaboration with award-winning composer James B. Wilson and performed with Chineke!
 Orchestra premiered on BBC Radio 3.

 In 2021, his play, and breathe… premiered at the Almeida Theatre to rave reviews.
 Yomi is a Complete Works alumnus and a member of Malika’s Poetry Kitchen.
 He is the founder of BoxedIn, First Five, The Daddy Diaries, and mentorship programme, 12 in 12.
-Yomi’s debut collection, Manorism is published by Penguin Press.
+Yomi’s debut collection, Manorism was shortlisted for the T.S Eliot Prize 2022, The Rathbones Folio Prize 2023, and was adapted for stage at the Southbank Centre.